 work2future plans to make its youth program services more employer driven, placing emphasis on training that is directly connected to jobs, including, work experience training, on-the-job training and apprenticeships, and in skills that are in demand.
-To create these opportunities, work2futre will engage employers on a much larger scale, especially private sector businesses for employing young adults.
+To create these opportunities, work2futre will engage employers on a much larger scale, especially private sector businesses that employ young adults.
 Its service delivery strategy will be provided as a planned, structured learning experience that will take place in a workplace for a limited period-of-time, which may be paid or unpaid. work2future will place a priority on providing youth with occupational learning opportunities through the following work experience programs:

-- Summer employment opportunities and other employment opportunities available throughout the school year - o Pre-apprenticeship programs - o Internships and job shadowing - On-the-job (OJT) training opportunities.
-OJT opportunities, contracting with OJT employers and providing subsidized wages paid to employers to promote skill development and placement work2future will also work to better align services and training with employers' needs, while leveraging partnerships, and bringing together cross-sector stakeholders who have traditionally operated in silos and building a common sense of purpose among stakeholders.
+- Summer employment opportunities and other employment opportunities available throughout the school year - Pre-apprenticeship programs - Internships and job shadowing - On-the-job (OJT) training opportunities. work2future will also work to better align services and training with employers' needs, while leveraging partnerships, and bringing together cross-sector stakeholders who have traditionally operated in silos and building a common sense of purpose among stakeholders.
 Intermediary activities can be coordinated by a variety of different kinds of organizations, including but not limited to employer organizations, such as chambers of commerce, labor-management partnerships, community colleges, community-based organizations, and private placement firms.